 Spa Treatments at Harrogate Turkish Baths

 The most popular choice is the traditional Turkish massage (the best-known hammam treatment) which costs £20 for 15 minutes.
-This quick and invigorating full body exfoliation is the perfect way to leave the baths feeling refreshed, rejuvenated and cleansed.
-You’ll walk out with the softest skin and a real healthy glow!
+This quick and invigorating full-body exfoliation is the perfect way to leave the baths feeling refreshed, rejuvenated and cleansed.
+You’ll walk out with the softest skin and a really healthy glow!

 Other Spa Treatments

-The baths offer an extensive range of treatments, day escapes and packages designed with relaxation and luxury at their heart.
+The baths offer extensive treatments, day escapes and packages designed with relaxation and luxury at their heart.